 Pete has held a multitude of portfolios including Economic Development; Tertiary Education; Research, Science and Technology, Health, Transport, Commerce, Land Information, Statistics, Energy, Fisheries and Forestry.
-In 2012, Pete was appointed as CEO at Otago Innovation Limited.
+In 2014, Pete was appointed CEO at Otago Innovation Limited.
 He chairs Callaghan Innovation, and also chairs the Biotech and Life sciences Investment Committee for Return on Science.

 Registered Patent Attorney/Intellectual Property Manager, Otago Innovation Ltd

 Immediately prior to joining Otago Innovation Ltd Tomas was a patent attorney with Balwins in Auckland and also has experience with large and small pharmaceutical companies and government entities in England and Scotland.

-Meet the 2017 Investors
+Meet the 2018 investors

 Brandon Capital Partners manages the MRCF Collaboration, providing seed and venture capital investment to support the development and international growth of Australian life science companies.
 We work collaboratively with entrepreneurs to demonstrate the benefit of their technology, thereby creating value for them, their teams and our investors.

 Powerhouse Ventures Ltd was established in 2006 to commercialise scientific innovation developed at the universities of Lincoln and Canterbury along with the region’s other leading research-intensive institutions.
 In addition to investing directly in its own portfolio of companies, Powerhouse manages the co-investment of funds from external investors.
 Its principal Co-investors are NZVIF Investments Limited (a subsidiary of New Zealand Venture Investment Fund) and CRIS Limited (a subsidiary of Canterbury Development Corporation).

 WNT Ventures seek technologies out of New Zealand publically funded institutes as well as the private sector.
 We leverage our commercial backgrounds, our capital and networks and our links within Callaghan Innovation funding to provide early stage, high risk capital investment and incubation of technology to accelerate growth in a targeted manner.
 Growth is achieved through the utilisation of and co-operation with strong national and global networks of individuals, companies and research institutes and by utilising the internal capabilities within WNT Ventures.

 The ICE Angels is a network of New Zealand's leading entrepreneurs, corporate executives, and professional investors that collaboratively invest in and support exceptional teams that are exploiting global opportunities.

 Otago Angels facilitates links into the seed/early stage investment marketplace by bringing entrepreneurs/companies and investors together to build new business opportunities.
 Our focus is typically on early stage technology businesses that are highly scalable and capable of moving quickly into offshore markets.